-Male fertility is defined as the ability of men to cause pregnancy in women and subsequently have a baby.
-In this sense, and for a man to be able to conceive, it is necessary for his reproductive system to work properly.
+Male fertility is defined as the ability of men to impregnante a women and subsequently have a baby.
+As such, for a man to be able to conceive, his reproductive system needs to work properly.

 - The testes have to produce enough sperm in terms of quantity and quality in order to be able to fertilize the female's egg cell.

 - Sperm ejaculation has to occur inside the vagina of the woman.
 This can only be achieved by having full sexual intercourse.

 This system is connected and regulated by the sex hormones of males, which start working during puberty.

 Provided below is an index with the 8 points we are going to expand on in this article.

 The male reproductive system consists of a set of internal and external organs depending on their location.
 To follow is a detailed description classification of both: